Homelessness In Auburn: Addressing a Regional Issue Locally

 A Complex Challenge

-- According to the 2018 All Home Count Us In point in time count held in January 2018, there are approximately 974 homeless adults in southwest King County (area includes Algona, Auburn, Burien, Des Moines, Federal Way, Kent, Milton, Normandy Park, Pacific, Renton, SeaTac, Tukwila, Vashon Island, and unincorporated areas ).
-Down from 1,113 in 2017.
+- According to the 2020 All Home Count Us In point in time count held in January 2020, there are approximately 1,115 unsheltered homeless adults in southwest King County (area includes Algona, Auburn, Burien, Des Moines, Federal Way, Kent, Milton, Normandy Park, Pacific, Renton, SeaTac, Tukwila, Vashon Island, and unincorporated areas ).
+Up from 1,084in 2019.

-- According to the Auburn School District there are over 300 homeless students in the district.
+- The Auburn School District reports that there are about 300 homeless students in the district each year.

 - Auburn's homeless population has increased over 20% since 2014.